ha5h6r000wn/st_idx_visualizer/openspec/changes/refactor-style-config-and-charts/design.md

   - bar+line+signal helpers still rely on behavior flags (`isLineDrawn`, `isConvertedToPct`, `isSignalAssigned`),
   - and signal computation is split between the new helpers, `np.select` blocks, and `append_signal_column`.
 - For strategy-index charts, data-prep is still inline inside `visualization/stg_idx.py` (acceptable for now, but not yet using the same helper pattern).
+  - For strategy-index charts, the main visualization entry point is still `visualization/stg_idx.generate_stg_idx_charts`, but the data-prep responsibilities have been split into small helpers that mirror the style-page pattern:
+    - `prepare_stg_idx_grouped_return_df` prepares the grouped-return frame for the bar chart given a pre-selected custom date window,
+    - `prepare_stg_idx_nav_wide_df` prepares NAV wide frames for strategy and benchmark indices from the long price series,
+    - and `prepare_stg_idx_excess_corr_wide_df` prepares the excess-return correlation matrix for the heatmap, given a custom start date and benchmark name.

 **Design decisions**